 - Attending music concerts, whether it was Paul McCartney at ACL or the Austin Symphony at their free summer series

 - Enjoying a delicious healthy meal

-What do you enjoy?
+What do you enjoy that you do now?

 How much does it cost?
+(Either is okay!)

 Don’t limit your dreams, just notice what you really like to do and want to do more of as you get older.

-2. Where Do You Want to Live?
+2. Decide Where You Want to Live

 Based on what you learned above about what you like to do and where you like to live, estimate how much it will cost for you to live how you want.

 Start with how much you spend now and follow the next two steps.